Shabaab finances face squeeze after Kenya attack

 Suspected additional sources of income include militant Islamists overseas and, according to U.N. sanctions monitors, the nearby state of Eritrea.

-The monitors said Eritrea was destabilizing Somalia by paying political agents and financing a warlord linked to al Shabaab.
+The monitors said Eritrea was destabilising Somalia by paying political agents and financing a warlord linked to al Shabaab.

 The Eritrean government, accused by its critics of seeking to use Somali territory to undermine Ethiopia, its old enemy, has long denied meddling in Somalia, saying it has no links to al Shabaab’s fight against the Somali government.